Seek and deliver better outcomes every day

 Choose one or two that represent your strongest contribution.

-The best idea in the world will fail if it is not supported by positive behaviours from you and others in your team.
-You may not have consciously thought about these behaviours before.
-By making them explicit and naming them, you can make an effort to practice them and that will result in greater innovation and improvement in your workplace.
+The best idea in the world will fail if it is not supported by positive behaviours from everyone in the team.
+By making these behaviours explicit and naming them, team members can make an effort to practice them, resulting in greater innovation and improvement in your workplace.

 Curious—Did you ask good, open questions to explore new solutions?
 Did you look outside your environment to see how others did things?